cvc5/ethos/user_manual.md

 The set of available options `<option>` are given in the appendix.
 Note the command line interface of `ethos` expects exactly one file (which itself may reference other files via the `include` command as we will see later).
 The file and options can appear in any order.

-The Ethos will either emit an error message indicating:
+Ethos will either emit an error message indicating:

 - the kind of failure (type checking, proof checking, lexer error),
 - the line and column of the failure,